mercadoalex/memorial/README.md

    Ensure your AWS credentials are configured properly to allow deployment of the Lambda function and access to DynamoDB.

-4. **Deploy the Lambda function and Alexa skill:**
+4. **Deploy the Lambda function and Alexa skill:** terraform will help us to deploy:
-   Use the Serverless Framework to deploy:
    ```
-   serverless deploy
+   terraform apply deploy (choose dev.tfvars or prod.tfvars)
    ```

 ## Usage